Remnant 2 Annihilation Boss Guide

 Pre-Fight Preparations

 Before entering the arena, ensure you have all the right tools.
-You need to have a maximum number of Relics because it will be a long battle, so that you will need all the heals you can get.
+You need to have a maximum number of Relics because it will be a long battle so you will need all the heals you can get.

 You might be wrong if you think you can clear this fight by relying solely on your skills.
 If you don’t have a high-level build or weapons with high damage, you will be eviscerated.